Are you ready for exam day? Prepare with 5 volumes of easy-to-understand textbooks and master

 • Yes, Economics is a major theme throughout each level of the CFA program.

-• Economics is hard in CFA Level I but can be mastered with the right study approach and trusted materials provided by Wiley.
+• Economics is hard in CFA Level I but can be mastered with the right study approach and trusted materials provided by UWorld.
 It’s also challenging since there are various theories (e.g., Keynesian, monetarist, etc.) and sometimes it’s difficult to recall the similarities/differences.

 • There are many ways to study Economics for the CFA exam, including practice questions, mock exams, and group study.